bretpeters3n/dev-portfolio/README.md

 <!-- OVERVIEW -->
 ## Overview
-This project is my current development portfolio.
+This project was my first development portfolio.
 The styles and interactions chosen for this build are based on an accumulation of other portfolios and interactive websites currently out there.

 <p align="right">(<a href="#top">back to top</a>)</p>